Zeyu-Li/unity-user-guide/README.md

 #### Unity's Collab

-Collaborating with friends can be tough will Unity, especially with git/GitHub, but it you are careful, things could turn out fine.
+Collaborating with friends can be tough with Unity, especially with git/GitHub, but if you are careful, things could turn out fine.

 If you need to collaborate, the best way is to use Unity's Collab feature